 - Time-Temperature Tables for Cooking Ready-to-Eat Poultry: https://www.canr.msu.edu/smprv/uploads/files/RTE_Poultry_Tables1.pdf

-There a quite a few methods floating around the internet for how to tell if your chicken is done without a meat thermometer.
+There are quite a few methods floating around the internet for how to tell if your chicken is done without a meat thermometer.
 Most of these methods will only give you modest indicators of doneness.

 The best method is following the cooking time and temperature guidelines for chicken stated by the USDA, along with cutting into the chicken to view the inside.
 These two techniques when used in combination are vastly superior to the other “folksy” methods espoused by some.